Torani-Fishku/torani-ml-codebase/README.md

     This notebook is used to scrape the fish's price data from PDSPKP's Data Center and retrieve it in a csv format.
 We used BeautifulSoup framework to parse the HTML content inside the web page.
 We also used pandas and numpy to apply some data pre-processing steps to clean our retrieved dataset.
     * **price-prediction**
 * **saved-models**
+There are five saved models saved in h5 format.
+These five models represent the price prediction models for each breed that are sold across the Jakarta region.
+The reason behind the limited number of fish breeds is the scarcity of datasets regarding this fish's price prediction problem.